Build your own cloud emulator

-This article describes how to run AAOS Emulator as a Web Service and run it in a web browser to make it remotely accessible to users.
+This page describes how to run AAOS Emulator as a Web Service and run it in a web browser to make it remotely accessible to users.
 Doing so provides an end-to-end, minimally viable reference through the Google Cloud Compute Engine.
 That said, you can use this service on any public or private cloud platform of your choice.

 Purpose